-Here we present for you 9 ladies wearing red dresses painted by famous artists.
+Here we present to you nine ladies wearing red dresses painted by famous artists.
 You will find Madonnas, prostitutes, symbolic figures, and even a journalist.
-Red symbolizes many things in art history, read about all its meanings!
+Red symbolizes many things in art history.
+Read about all its meanings!
 Choose your favorite model from our selection of ladies wearing red dresses in art.

 1. Jan van Eyck, Lucca Madonna

-red dresses art, Giorgione, Young Woman (“Laura”), 1506, Kunsthistorisches Museum, Vienna
+Giorgione, Young Woman (Laura), 1506, Kunsthistorisches Museum, Vienna, Austria.

 3. Rembrandt, Portrait of Hendrickje Stoffels